-In the 2021 IRP, we committed to developing two-year targets and implementing programs to acquire conservation, with this plan as a starting point for our goals.
-This plan included adding 12 MDth per day of capacity by 2024 through program savings and savings from codes and standards.
+In the 2021 IRP, we committed to developing two-year targets and implementing programs to acquire conservation, with the 2021 plan as a starting point for our goals.
+The 2021 IRP included adding 12 MDth per day of capacity by 2024 through program savings and savings from codes and standards.

-Progress: PSE set a target of 9.26 million therms for the 2022-2023 program cycle.
+Progress: Puget Sound Energy set a target of 9.726 million therms for the 2022-2023 program cycle.
 Supply chain disruptions, inflation, and labor shortages from the pandemic have made it challenging to achieve the targets.
-The residential programs have reached 29 percent of the 2022 target, and we forecast them to reach 67 percent of the target in 2022.
-The business programs have reached 79 percent, and we forecast they will slightly exceed the target for 2022.
+The residential programs have reached 28.7 percent of the 2022 target, and we forecast them to reach 56.6 percent of the target by the end of 2023.
+The business programs achieved 20 percent of the target in 2022, and we forecast they will achieve another 16 percent of the savings target in 2023.
+Overall the programs are forecasted to archive 93.2 percent of the biennial goal.